RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: System Model

 where $\mathbf{h}_{l}=\left[h_{l,1},h_{l,2},\dots,h_{l,N}\right]\in\mathbb{C}^{1\times N}$ is the $l$-th row of $\mathbf{H}\in\mathbb{C}^{N_{r}\times N}$, which is the channel matrix of the link between the \ac{RIS} and the receiver whose elements are i.i.d and distributed according to $\mathcal{CN}\left(0,1\right)$. $\boldsymbol{\theta}\in\mathbb{C}^{N\times1}$ is the vector that consists of the reflection coefficients of the \ac{RIS} elements, such that $\left|\theta_{i}\right|=1$ for $i=1,2,\dots,N$ (here we assume lossless reflection from the \ac{RIS}). $E_{s}$ is the transmitted energy from the RF source per \ac{IM} symbol, and $n_{l}\in\mathbb{C}$ is the additive white Gaussian noise at the $l$-th receive antenna that is distributed according to $\mathcal{CN}\left(0,N_{0}\right)$.
 Hence, the \ac{SNR} is equal to $E_{s}/N_{0}$.

-In the proposed \ac{RIS-RQSSK} system, the transmitted data bits determine the indices of the selected receive antennas.
-Unlike \ac{RIS-SSK} \cite{basar2020reconfigurable}, where the transmitter aims to maximize the \ac{SNR} at a specific receive antenna, in the proposed scheme the transmitter selects two receive antennas independently.
+In the proposed RIS-RQSSK system, the input data bit stream is split into blocks of $R=2\left(\log_{2}N_{r}+1\right)$ bits; one packet of $\log_{2}N_{r}+1$ bits is mapped to an in-phase (real) signal, while the other packet of $\log_{2}N_{r}+1$ bits is mapped to a quadrature (imaginary) signal.
+In each of the two constituent packets of $(\log_{2}N_{r}+1)$ bits, the first $\log_{2}N_{r}$ bits are mapped to one receive antenna index and the final bit determines the corresponding polarity.
+In fact, the transmitted data bits determine the indices of \emph{two} selected receive antennas.
+Unlike \ac{RIS-SSK} \cite{basar2020reconfigurable}, where the transmitter aims to maximize the \ac{SNR} at one specific receive antenna, in the proposed scheme the transmitter independently selects two receive antennas.
 That is, the transmitter aims to simultaneously maximize the \ac{SNR} of the real part of the signal at the first selected receive antenna, while also maximizing the \ac{SNR} of the imaginary part of the signal at the second selected receive antenna.
-In addition to the information bits transmitted through index modulation, two additional bits can be transmitted via the (positive or negative) polarities of these real and imaginary components.
-Hence, a block of $R=2\left(\log_{2}N_{r}+1\right)$ bits is transmitted in each symbol interval; in each of the two constituent packets of $(\log_{2}N_{r}+1)$ bits, the first $\log_{2}N_{r}$ bits are mapped to the receive antenna and the final bit determines the corresponding polarity.
+Recalling RSM techniques within MIMO systems, receive antenna selection can be performed via implementing a precoding matrix along with a transmit vector at the transmitter; however, in the RIS-AP scheme, where the transmitter (RF source) is equipped with only one antenna, passive beamforming via adjusting the phase of the RIS elements conducts the antenna selection task.
+In the next section, we will show in detail how the RIS reflection coefficient vector $\boldsymbol{\theta}$ is optimized to perform the so-called passive beamforming.
+Note that in this work, we assume that the transmitter has perfect knowledge of the \ac{CSI} that is needed in order to calculate the optimal RIS phase shifts.